asokolsky/asokolsky.github.io/linux/cli-curl.md

     http://localhost:3000/data
 ```

-with a data file
+from a data file:
 ```sh
 curl -d "@data.json" http://localhost:3000/data
 ```

 ### smb

-Given that curl only supports SMB protocol version 1, the following is pretty
+Given that curl only supports SMB protocol version 1, the following is pretty much useless.
-much useless.

 Download a file from the SMB server:
 ```sh